xaprb/story/README.md

 # Story

 Story is a beautiful [Hugo theme](https://gohugo.io) for showcasing your writing and presentations.
-There's a robust [demo site](https://story.xaprb.com/) where you can see its many features in action, and learn more about how to use them.
+There's a robust demo site (which you can launch and browse with Hugo) where you can see its many features in action, and learn more about how to use them.
+Story is no longer actively maintained.
+The original author, Baron Schwartz, encourages forking.

 ![Story screenshot](https://raw.githubusercontent.com/xaprb/story/master/images/screenshot.png)